viztopia/lowdb-googlesheet-adapter/README.md

       * Click **"Advanced"**, then **"Go to [Your Script Name] (unsafe)"**.
       * Click **"Allow"** to grant the script permission to edit your sheet.
       * Once deployed, you will be given a **Web app URL**. **Copy this URL.** This is your database API key.
+      * Note that it may a few seconds for the deployment to be active.
+If you run into errors like 'Error: Failed to read from Google Sheet: Forbidden', wait a moment and try again, or re-deploy the script.

 ### Part 2: Your Node.js Project (The "Client")